oss-review-toolkit/ort/docs/config-file-ort-yml.md

 excludes:
   paths:
   - pattern: "A glob pattern matching files or paths."
-    reason: "One of PathExcludeReason e.g. BUILD_TOOL_OF or DOCUMENTATION_OF."
+    reason: "One of PathExcludeReason e.g. BUILD_TOOL_OF, DOCUMENTATION_OF or TEST_OF."
     comment: "A comment further explaining why the path is excluded."
 ```